 These things are important—absolutely.
 But I think there are underrated characteristics of jobs that we should pay more attention to:

 - What is the company culture with respect to work hours?
 (Are people rewarded for output or for hours worked?
 Are we expected to be available for work at all times?)

 - Are meetings run efficiently?
 (Or do people waste time attending meetings that run too long or in which half the attendees don’t need to be there?)

 - Is the physical environment conducive to doing work?
 (Is there some space for privacy and to reflect?
 Is the office “open” and will people continually interrupt us when we’re trying to focus?)

 - Do people complete their work on time without undue stress?
 (Or is everybody always busy, rushing, and out of time?)

-You rarely see companies talk about these things on job postings, but they have a huge effect on what work will be like day-to-day.
+You rarely see companies talk about these things on job postings, but they have a huge effect on what the work would be like day-to-day.
 So let’s ask companies about these things when we apply for jobs.

 P.S.
 I can’t stand the phrase “looking for a job”.
 It sounds like you’re begging companies to “give you” work.
 Anyone have a better suggestion?

 If you liked this article, you can subscribe to get my daily articles sent right to your inbox.